MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-bc-sales.md

    * **Auto-refresh** - Enable the setting
    * **Meeting exclusions** - Select the preferred rule for your tenant

-   > [!Important]
+   >[!Important]
-   > * The dashboard is designed to show you how a disruption can change your organization's work patterns.
+   >* The dashboard is designed to show you how a disruption can change your organization's work patterns.
 For best results, select **Last 1 year** for the **Time period** to include time before and after the disruption.
-   > * If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
+   >* If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
 In turn, this can limit your ability to visualize collaboration patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all the charts.
 Select **Cancel** to retain the metric.

 4. In **Select filters**, select **Active only** for "**Which measured employees do you want to include?**" You can use the filters to select employees from Sales organization only.
 For more details about filter and metric options, see [Create a Person Query](../tutorials/person-queries.md#create-a-person-query).

-   > [!Important]
+   >[!Important]
-   > You can run the query for entire company, and then filter the Sales population in the Power BI.
+   >You can run the query for entire company, and then filter the Sales population in the Power BI.
 However, it is advised to filter Sales employees to improve the efficiency of running the report.

 5. In **Organizational data**, keep the preselected **Organization**, **LevelDesignation**, and **TimeZone** attributes that the dashboard requires.
 You can then select any other attributes (columns) to include in the dashboard.

-   > [!Important]
+   >[!Important]
-   > If you remove the required, preselected Organizational data attributes, you might disable one or more Power BI charts.
+   >If you remove the required, preselected Organizational data attributes, you might disable one or more Power BI charts.

 6. Select **Run** to run the query, which might take a few minutes to complete.
 7. Repeat **Steps 2-6** for the **Domain Collaboration** query, which requires the same selections as for the Business Continuity query.
-8. In **Queries** > **Results**, after both queries successfully run, select the **Download** icon for the **Sales business continuity** query results, select **PBI template**, and then select **OK** to download the template.
+8. In **Query designer** > **Results**, after both queries successfully run, select the **Download** icon for the **Sales business continuity** query results, select **PBI template**, and then select **OK** to download the template.
 9. Open the downloaded **Sales business continuity** template.
 10. If prompted to select a program, select **Power BI**.
 11. When prompted by Power BI, copy and paste the OData links for both queries into their respective fields.

-    * In the Workplace Analytics **Queries** > **Results** page, select the **Link** icon for each query, and select to copy the generated OData URL link.
+    * In the Workplace Analytics **Query designer** > **Results**, select the **Link** icon for each query, and select to copy the generated OData URL link.
     * In Power BI, paste each copied link into its respective field.
     * Set the **Minimum group size** for data aggregation within this report's visualizations in accordance with your company's policy for viewing Workplace Analytics data.
     * Select **Load** to import the query results into Power BI.
 Loading these large files may take some time to complete.